Many or all companies we feature compensate us. Compensation and editorial

 EasyKnock is a New York City-based company founded in 2016.
 It offers the first commercialized residential sale-leaseback program in the United States, which allows homeowners to access their home value without moving.

 EasyKnock differs distinctly from reverse mortgages and home equity lines of credit.
 With its model, homeowners sell their houses to EasyKnock and stay in their homes as renters.
-EasyKnock says its mission is to help homeowners achieve financial freedom by accessing the value of their home through their innovative programs: MoveAbility, Sell & Stay, and ReLease.
+EasyKnock says its mission is to help homeowners achieve financial freedom by accessing the value of their home through their innovative programs: MoveAbility and Sell & Stay.

 If you are looking to learn more about a specific product offered by EasyKnock, you can click on the product below to jump down to that review.
 If you are interested in learning about all of EasyKnock’s products to see which one can help you, continue to the next section.